 Below are some of the most notable brands of at-home clear aligners.

-Our top choice for home teeth straightening, Byte has one of the fastest treatment timelines — an average of 4–5 months with their all-day system.
-They also back your smile with a lifetime guarantee, valid so long as you follow your treatment and retention plan.
+Our top choice for home teeth straightening, Byte advertises an average treatment plan length of 4–5 months with their all-day system.
+They also back your smile with a lifetime guarantee, valid as long as you follow your treatment and retention plan.
 Finally, they have a nighttime-only option for those who want to simplify their treatment.

 In truth, Candid is not a fully remote system; they would more accurately be classed as a hybrid treatment.
 You start with an in-person visit or two, handle check-ins remotely (except if something goes wrong), then finish up with one more office visit.
 The only real drawbacks are the cost (the starting price is over $1,000 higher than most remote options) and finding a dentist.